pilap82/y_converter/README.md

     fr.actions.destroy: Supprimer

-# License
-This library is licensed under an MIT license.

 # Todo

 * Simplify the workflow of switching from nested to flat to nested
 * Making this a lot more robust than what it currently is
 * Detect if a file is in a nested or flat format and do not attemps to flatten an already flat yaml file

+# Contributing

+* Please issue pull requests to the development branch.
+All development happens here, master is used for releases.
+* Try to make things as robust as possible :)

+# License
+y_converter is released under an [MIT license](http://www.opensource.org/licenses/MIT).